mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Contingency
 In philosophy and logic, contingency is the status of propositions that are neither true under every possible valuation (i.e. not tautologies), nor false under every possible valuation (i.e. not contradictions).
 A contingent proposition is neither necessarily true nor necessarily false.

+## Compositionality
+In semantics and mathematical logic, the principle of compositionality states that the meaning of an expression is determined by the meanings of the subexpressions, along with the rules of how to combine them.
+This principle is also called "Frege's principle", because Frege is widely credited for its first modern formulation, even though the principle was never explicitly stated by Frege, and it was arguably already assumed by Boole.

+## Comprehension
+A comprehension is a set of all intensions.
+In logic, the *comprehension* of an object is the *totality of intensions*; it is the set of all its properties, qualities, attributes, characteristics, marks, etc. A term's comprehension contains the totality of intensions that are pertinent to the context of a given discussion.
+This is the correct terminology to reference the entirety of object's intensions, but informally the term "intension" is used to refer to both, a particular intension, as well to the comprehension.

 ## Decidability
 In logic, a true/false decision problem is decidable if there exists an effective method for deriving the correct answer.